Cloudstrucc/Public/docs/architecture-outline.md

 ### 8.2 CMK Configuration
 Configuring CMK involves setting up key vaults in Azure, assigning encryption keys to Dataverse, and managing key rotation policies.
 This ensures that data encryption is robust and compliant with security standards.

-## 9. CRM Security
+## 9. User Security & Access
-This section covers the security configurations specific to D365 CRM, ensuring data protection and access control.
+This section details the security measures and access controls for both internal and external users, ensuring secure access to the Power Platform components.

-### 9.1 Security Roles
+### 9.1 Internal Users
+#### CRM Security Features
-Security roles in D365 CRM define user access to various

- entities and functionalities.
-Roles are configured to ensure that users can only access data and perform actions necessary for their job functions, enhancing data security.
+- **Security Roles**: Define user access to various entities and functionalities in D365 CRM.
+Roles are configured to ensure that users can only access data and perform actions necessary for their job functions.

-### 9.2 Column Permissions
-Column permissions restrict access to specific data fields within entities.
-This granular level of control ensures that sensitive information is only accessible to authorized users, protecting data privacy.
+- **Column Permissions**: Restrict access to specific data fields within entities.
+This ensures that sensitive information is only accessible to authorized users.

-### 9.3 Teams and AD Group Integration
-Integration with Azure AD groups and the use of teams in CRM allows for efficient management of user permissions and collaboration.
-Teams and AD groups simplify user administration and ensure that access controls are consistently applied.
+- **Teams and Entra ID Group Integration**: Integration with Entra ID groups and the use of teams in CRM allows for efficient management of user permissions and collaboration.

+#### Entra ID Integration
+Entra ID integrates with the Power Platform to manage internal user identities, roles, and groups.
+This integration ensures that only authorized users can access specific resources and perform actions based on their roles.

+### 9.2 External Users
+#### Power Pages User Security Features
+- **Table Permissions**: Control access to entire tables of data in Power Pages, ensuring that users only see the data relevant to their role.
+- **Column Permissions**: Provide fine-grained access control to individual data fields in Power Pages.
+This ensures that sensitive information is protected.
+- **Web API Security**: Enforces authentication and authorization mechanisms to control access to data and operations through the API.

 ## 10. Power Pages Security
 This section describes the security measures implemented in Power Pages to protect data and ensure secure operations.